 3. Go to a busy place and let people come to you

-This is one of my favorite tips.
-While street photography can and should be done in areas without many people, one of the best things you can do is to photograph where a lot is going on.
+You see, while street photography can be done in areas without many people, one of the best ways to ease your fears is to photograph where a lot is going on.
 Go to busy street corners, markets, or festivals.
 Go at times when things are happening.
 Follow the action.

-Take this a step further, by picking a spot and letting things happen around you.
-You do not always have to walk around to search for a photograph.
-By staying in the same location, you will be quicker to notice moments as they occur, you will already be in position, and people will be entering your personal space instead of you entering theirs.
-This will help to make you feel a lot more comfortable.
+Remember: You do not always have to walk around in search of a photograph!
+By staying in the same location, you’ll be quick to notice moments as they occur, plus people will be entering your space instead of you entering theirs.
+You’ll feel far more relaxed, and your photos will turn out significantly better.

 4. Try some street portraiture

-Instead of aiming the camera at a subject right away, this time, aim the camera at a building above or a scene to the side of them.
-Then at the last second, act like you took the photograph and are moving your camera down, take the picture of them, and move on.
+Instead of aiming your camera at a subject right away, aim it at the building above or a scene off to the side of them.
+Wait for the subject to approach.
+Then, at the last second, act like you already captured the photograph and are moving your camera down – as you actually take the shot.

 6. Don’t shoot from the hip